dj-wasabi/ansible-zabbix-web/README.md

 ## Zabbix Versions

-See the following list of supported Operating systems with the Zabbix releases:
+See the following list of supported Operating systems with the Zabbix releases.

 ### Zabbix 3.2